 More immediately identified as those purple strips of cabbage leaves found sparingly in salads, radicchio doesn’t get its full due as a tasty addition to meals.
 It can be a bit bitter when raw, which is why it’s often only seen in small doses.
 However, radicchio can be cooked as well, giving it a milder taste.
 Whichever way the eater prefers, growers can celebrate the fact that, even after harvesting a full head of radicchio, if the roots are left, it will produce another head next season.

 6. Jerusalem Artichoke

-Much more potato-like in structure than artichoke, the Jerusalem artichoke, or sunchoke, has garnered regular press of late because they are absolutely delicious.
+Much more potato-like in structure than artichoke, the Jerusalem artichoke, or sunchoke, has garnered regular press of late because they are delicious.
 While not related to the artichoke, it does have a similar flavor, only with a tuber texture (when cooked).
 But, it matters not.
-They are delicious, and in the garden, they are prone to producing again and again, so prolifically that many consider them a pest plant, which saves the gardener the time and trouble of nursing along little seedlings each time they want to grow some sunchokes.
+They are delicious, and in the garden, they are prone to producing again and again, so prolifically that many consider them a pest plant, which saves the gardener the time and trouble of nursing along with little seedlings each time they want to grow some sunchokes.

 8. Scarlet Runner Beans

 A leguminous plant is always a good addition to the garden.
 They are highly productive and often nitrogen-fixing, adding nutrients back to the soil as opposed to depleting it.
 Scarlet runner beans are a perennial, vining legume that can be eaten young as green beans or left to develop for dried beans.
-Despite being edible in more ways than one, they are unfortunately more often grown strictly as decorative plants, noted for its red and white flowers.
-They can grow for many years, extended up to 10 meters in a single season.
+Despite being edible in more ways than one, they are unfortunately more often grown strictly as decorative plants, noted for their red and white flowers.
+They can grow for many years, extending up to 10 meters in a single season.